aliarda-dev/aliarda-dev/README.md

 ###  Outside of engineering

+I'm into:
-I'm into cars, especially the BMW E60 / E90 and automotive electronics in general.
+Cars (especially the BMW E60 / E90 and automotive electronics in general), fragrances.
 I follow tech and market news occasionally, more out of curiosity than anything serious.

 <div align="center">